Last reviewed: 19.11.2025

 There will also be a special compensation regime for employees who are unfairly dismissed during the statutory probationary period (restricted to dismissals that attract the light touch process).

-In Autumn 2025, the Government will start consulting businesses on these reforms, including how the light touch process during the statutory probationary period will work in practice.
+The Government will consult businesses on these reforms, including the length of the initial period, the compensation regime and how the light touch process during the statutory probationary period will work in practice.
 The reforms are expected to take effect in 2027.

 What you need to do now